-One of the 4 full baths in a 1-story, 4-bedroom, 2,593-sq.-ft.
+One of the four full baths in a 1-story, 4-bedroom, 2,593-sq.-ft.
 Contemporary home, this modern, sleek bathroom (top) features a glass-encased shower and tub.
 A uniquely-shaped mirror is the focal point of this half bath (bottom) in the same home (Plan #161-1085).

 5. Bonus Room

 Oh, the things you can have with a four-bedroom plan!
 For starters, a bonus room gives homeowners the ability to deal with unexpected living situations.
-Whether used as the fourth – or fifth – bedroom, the bonus room can be used as a dedicated guest room/in-law suite with its own bathroom and separate entrance.
+Whether used as the fourth – or fifth – bedroom, the bonus room can be a dedicated guest room/in-law suite with its own bathroom and separate entrance.

 In other situations, a bonus room can be converted into a number of combinations as a multi-purpose space that serves as a hobby room/home office; playroom/den/media room; a sitting/reading room/library; or an exercise room/yoga/meditation area.